An LMS Tender: what is it?

 UT must comply with procurement law.
 The outcome of the tender will tell us whether we continue with Canvas or move to another LMS.
 At this point, both outcomes are possible.

 Canvas is currently used across UT and will be invited to participate in the tender.
-If Canvas is selected again, we will continue working with it and no major changes are expected for staff or students.
+If Canvas is selected again, we will continue working with it.
+In this case, no major changes are expected for UT colleagues or students, however, an innovation trajectory will follow to possibly include new functionalities.
 If another supplier is selected, UT will move to a new LMS.
 In that case, the transition will be carefully planned and supported.
 For now, nothing changes.
 You can continue working in Canvas as you always have.
-There is no action required from staff at this stage.
+There is no action required from UT colleagues at this stage.

 How is the tender organised?